Erin Fleming: Relationship with Groucho Marx

-his son Arthur and youngest daughter Melinda, charged Fleming with embezzling money and pushing the increasingly frail Groucho to the limits of his endurance, largely for her own personal gain.
+his son Arthur and youngest daughter Melinda, charged Fleming with embezzling money and pushing the increasingly frail Marx to the limits of his endurance, largely for her own personal gain.
 There were also charges of psychological and suspected physical abuse.
-Groucho's friend, writer Sidney Sheldon wrote a roman à clef on Fleming's relationship with Groucho titled A Stranger in the Mirror, published in 1976.
-In a 1993 television adaptation, Lori Loughlin performed the role inspired by Fleming.
+Marx's friend, writer Sidney Sheldon wrote a roman à clef on Fleming's relationship with Marx titled A Stranger in the Mirror, published in 1976.

+In the years leading up to Marx's death, Fleming was Groucho's guardian until a court appointed Nat Perrin in May 1977, in the midst of a contentious court case with Groucho's heirs.